-The Development Plan should include policies to ensure that developments do not lead to the spread of invasive species.
+The NPF should make provision for policies aimed at ensuring that developments do not lead to the spread of invasive species.
 Invasive species may drive local native species to extinction via competitive exclusion, niche displacement or hybridisation with related native species.
 For example, Himalayan balsam, Giant hogweed and Japanese knotweed compete with native bank vegetation undermining banks resulting in increased erosion and siltation of fish spawning beds.
 Giant Hogweed is also a human health hazard.
 Zebra mussels and Asian clam compete with fish and alter the water chemistry of a waterbody, they can also mask the effects of eutrophication/enrichment.
 Invasive species can transform habitats and endanger whole ecosystems with serious implications for the environment and the economy.
 An example of a proactive policy in this regard would be to prohibit invasive species from inclusion in landscape design proposals.
 Landscaping proposals etc. should require the use of native species from local stock.
 See www.invasivespeciesireland.com

-River Crossing Structures:
+River Crossing Structures